csc301-2023-winter/project-10-daniel-t/README.md

 ``` sh
 npm install
 ```
-Start React app
+Start React app,
-Note: If you run React on a local machine, the home page should be localhost:3000 instead of localhost:3000/search
+if you run React on a local machine, the home page should be localhost:3000 instead of localhost:3000/search
 ``` sh
 npm start
 ```